openattic/openattic/documentation/install_guides/oA_installation.rst

 Installation on openSUSE Leap
 =============================

-|oA| is available for installation on openSUSE Leap 42.2 and 42.3 from the
+|oA| is available for installation on openSUSE Leap 42.3 from the
 `openSUSE Build Service <https://build.opensuse.org>`_.

 The software is delivered in the form of RPM packages via a dedicated zypper